 Field-hunting tip

-Look in evaporite deposits country — that is the host setting where congolite typically forms.
+Look in evaporite deposits country, the host setting where congolite typically forms.
 If you start seeing halite, sylvite, carnallite in float, you are in the right ground.
 Field specimens usually show a equant pseudo-cubic crystals, massive habit, so train your eye for that shape before scanning the outcrop.